WitBlue6/Gluttonous-Snake-FPGA/README.md

 ## 2.Environment

-The project is built on Vivado 2022.2 and it's running in EGO1 Board.
+The Project is built on Vivado.
 There is no IP core used so it's easy to be ported.

 ## 3.Demo
 https://github.com/user-attachments/assets/bade8445-d5c2-4a80-af27-60ff509ce65f